macoto00/FoxHub---Green-Fox-Academy-Final-Project/README.md

 # FoxHub
 A social platform developed by our team specifically for Green Fox Academy needs.
 This comprehensive guide aims to familiarize you with the platform's features, functionality, and architecture.
-Whether you're a developer, user, or administrator, this documentation will serve as your go-to resource for understanding and utilizing FoxHub to its fullest potential.

 # Used Technology
 ## Front-end